nrayyagari/kubernetes-services/README.md

 # Building an end-to-end CI/CD pipeline

+1. EKS
-1. EKS: Using AWS EKS - Managed Kubernetes Cluster
+   - Using AWS EKS - Managed Kubernetes Cluster
 2. Github Actions: Used for CI part
    - builds docker image based on given src files path
    - authenticates and pushes to AWS ECR